-U.S. Department of the Interior (DOI) - National Park Service (\$46,716,000) Park Management (\$30,210,000)
+U.S. Department of the Interior (DOI) - National Park Service (\$45,781,000) Park Management (\$31,413,000)

-• Big Cypress National Preserve (\$6,579,000)
+• Big Cypress National Preserve (\$7,163,000)

-NPS will continue to support mandated programs such as the protection, inventory, and monitoring of ten threatened and endangered species (Florida Panther, Cape Sable Sparrow, Florida Manatee, etc.) and a large hydrology program that includes restoration of sheet flow to ENP and Ten Thousand Islands.
+FY 2010 funding will support area management activities promoting public use and resource protection through the implementation and interpretation of an extensive back-country off-road vehicle trail system.
+NPS will continue to support mandated programs such as the protection, inventory, and monitoring of ten threatened and endangered species (Florida panther, Cape Sable sparrow, Florida manatee, etc.) and a large hydrology program that includes restoration of sheet flow to Everglades National Park and Ten Thousand Islands.
 Additional mandated programs include special uses such as oil exploration/production, 3,000 acres of cattle leases, the largest recreational hunting wildlife management area in south Florida, implementation of the largest recreational off-road vehicle program in the 48 States, and 11 Native American (Seminole and Miccosukee) villages on Preserve lands.
 The Preserve also supports the largest prescribed fire program in the NPS; visitor and resources protection of 728,000 acres of predominately backcountry areas; maintenance of 47 employee housing units, two major visitor support facilities, public utility systems, seven primitive campgrounds, and 66 miles of roads; and management of 394 known archeological sites.